-Students studying Music may go on to careers in the music industry through fields such as administration, audio engineering, music production, and music performance.
+Students studying Music may go on to careers in music administration, audio engineering, songwriting, music production, promoting, teaching or performance.
 Many find that music is the creative sideline to other professions that allows them to explore, create and perform.
+There are jobs in music business related areas, such as careers in digital marketing, social media, PR, technology, ticketing and merchandising.
 The study of music allows students to develop their capacity to manage their own learning, work with others and engage in an activity that reflects the real-world practice of performers, composers and audiences.

 Students should be currently undertaking instrumental or vocal tuition for their chosen instrument.
-Although a theoretical understanding is not essential, students will develop skills in composition, aural skills and musicology throughout the course which will require engagement in developing their theoretical knowledge.
+A knowledge of music theory is not essential and students will develop skills in performing, composing and listening throughout the course.